jfialkowski/gorestapi/README.md

 TLS CLient Cert authentication for POST/PATCH URI's Swagger for the API
 Create Methods to update employees with PATCH
-Create Methods to Delete employees with POST
-Clean up the code
+DONE - Create Methods to Delete employees with POST Clean up the code
 Update the README.md